Yu-Lab-Genomics/MethylAI/README.md

 **Multi-task Prediction:** Simultaneously predicts methylation levels for the 1,574 human samples:

-- at each CpG site,
+- at each CpG site (raw and smoothed site methylation level)

 - average methylation levels over genomic regions of different lengths (200 bp, 500 bp, and 1 kb).